jamie-allen/sdisruptor/presentation/presentation.md

 Data is not moved in bytes or words, but in cache lines (32-256 bytes depending on the processor, usually 64) If two variables are on the same cache line and written to by different threads, they present the same problems of write contention as if they were one variable ("false sharing")
-For performance, you must ensure that independent but concurrently written data are on separate cache lines When data is accessed from main memory in a predictable fashion (such as walking the data in a predictable "stride"), the processor can optimize by pre-fetching data it expects will be needed shortly
+For performance, you must ensure that independent but concurrently written data are on separate cache lines When data is accessed from main memory in a predictable fashion (such as walking the data in a predictable "stride"), the processor can optimize by pre-fetching data it expects will be needed shortly.
+This ring buffer has a predicatable pattern of access
 Note that data structures such as linked lists and trees tend to have nodes that are more widely distributed (non-contiguous) in memory and therefore no predictable strides for performance optimization, which forces the processor to perform main memory direct access more often at the time the data is needed at significant performance cost
 QUEUES
 Unbounded queues use linked lists, which we've already discussed with respect to memory contiguousness and strides